stellar-deprecated/kelp/README.md

     - **What:** creates sell offers based on a reference price with a pre-specified liquidity depth
     - **Why:** To sell tokens at a fixed price or at a price that changes based on an external reference price
     - **Who:** An issuer could use Sell to distribute tokens from an ICO pre-sale
-    - **Complexity**: Beginner

 - sell_twap ([source](plugins/sellTwapStrategy.go)):

     - **What:** creates sell offers based on a reference price spread over the day for a given daily sale amount
     - **Why:** To sell tokens consistently using the time-weighted-average-price (TWAP) metric
     - **Who:** An issuer could use SellTwap to distribute tokens from an ICO pre-sale in a consistent manner
-    - **Complexity**: Intermediate

 - buysell ([source](plugins/buysellStrategy.go)):

     - **What:** creates buy and sell offers based on a specific reference price and a pre-specified liquidity depth while maintaining a [spread][spread].
     - **Why:** To make the market for tokens based on a fixed or external reference price.
     - **Who:** Anyone who wants to create liquidity for a stablecoin or [fiat][fiat] token
-    - **Complexity:** Beginner

 - balanced ([source](plugins/balancedStrategy.go)):

-    - **What:** dynamically prices two tokens based on their relative demand.
+    - **What:** dynamically prices two tokens based on their relative demand (like AMMs).
 For example, if more traders buy token A _from_ the bot (the traders are therefore selling token B), the bot will automatically raise the price for token A and drop the price for token B. This strategy does not allow you to configure the order size but can run out of assets.
 This is a mean-reversion strategy.
     - **Why:** To let the market surface the _true price_ for one token in terms of another.
     - **Who:** Market makers and traders for tokens that have a neutral view on the market
-    - **Complexity:** Intermediate

 - pendulum ([source](plugins/pendulumStrategy.go)):

-    - **What:** dynamically prices two tokens based on their relative demand.
+    - **What:** dynamically prices two tokens based on their relative demand (like AMMs).
 For example, if more traders buy token A _from_ the bot (the traders are therefore selling token B), the bot will automatically raise the price for token A and drop the price for token B. This strategy allows you to configure the order size but runs the risk of running out of one of the two assets.
 This is a mean-reversion strategy.
     - **Why:** To let the market surface the _true price_ for one token in terms of another.
     - **Who:** Market makers and traders for tokens that have a neutral view on the market
-    - **Complexity:** Beginner

 - mirror ([source](plugins/mirrorStrategy.go)):

     - **What:** mirrors an orderbook from another exchange by placing the same orders on Stellar after including a [spread][spread].
     - **Why:** To [hedge][hedge] your position on another exchange whenever a trade is executed to reduce inventory risk while keeping a spread
     - **Who:** Anyone who wants to reduce inventory risk and also has the capacity to take on a higher operational overhead in maintaining the bot system.
-    - **Complexity:** Advanced

 - delete ([source](plugins/deleteStrategy.go)):

     - **What:** deletes your offers from both sides of the specified orderbook. _Note: does not need a strategy-specific config file_.
     - **Why:** To kill the offers placed by the bot. _This is not a trading strategy but is used for operational purposes only_.
     - **Who:** Anyone managing the operations of the bot who wants to stop all activity by the bot.
-    - **Complexity:** Beginner

 Refer to this [Pull Request][pr-template-new-strategy] to see an example template of a new trading strategy.